Finding the Best Places to Retire Since 2006!

 Cons: The poverty rate is slightly higher than the national average.

-Notes: The population has grown 8% within the last decade.
-Home prices have increased 19% since last year.
+Notes: The population began to decline in 2019 but is now rebounding.
+Home prices have increased 6% since last year.

 Recommended as a Retirement Spot?
 Yes

 Explorer DeSoto visited this area in 1540, and in 1763 England won the land by winning the Indian Wars.
 Early pioneers named the new state Franklin, and in the mid-1780s, the region was allowed to send representatives to the legislature.
 The state joined the union in 1796 and the Confederacy during the Civil War.
 Many residents remained pro-Union and the state was the scene of extensive fighting.

 Today the majority of Tennessee locals live in urban areas.
 Textiles, chemicals, electrical machinery, leather goods and furniture are the state's primary products.
 Tennessee also produces a lot of tobacco, but other income is derived from dairy products, livestock, nursery and greenhouse products, as well as cotton.

 A few of the state's points of interest are the Great Smoky Mountains National Park, the Hermitage (home of Andrew Jackson), the American Museum at Oak Ridge (atomic energy), three national military parks, and Rock City Gardens (in Chattanooga).

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.